ezmsg-org/ezmsg/docs/source/tutorials/start.rst

 |ezmsg_logo_small| System Requirements
 ***************************************

 ezmsg is written in and for **Python**, so it requires a Python interpreter to run.
-Due to reliance on the in-built ``multiprocessing.shared_memory`` module, ezmsg requires at minimum Python 3.8.
+Currently, ezmsg requires at minimum Python 3.10.
 Beyond that, ezmsg is a pure Python library with no external dependencies.

 This also means that ezmsg is cross-platform and should run on any operating system that supports Python, including Windows, macOS, and Linux.